digitallinguistics/data-format/README.md

 * An exported database should be self-contained and human-readable in the sense that a user should be able to find and follow any cross-references easily.
 For example, if the Lexeme `book1` has a cross-reference to the Lexeme `book2`, the `book1` Lexeme should reference the other Lexeme as `book2` and not just a database ID like `d0e51fcb-84af-44aa-ba16-67561e21c793`.
 Moreover, both `book1.json` and `book2.json` should be included in the export.

+* Typically, if an optional property is present, it must have data in it.
+If the data in the property is empty (e.g. an empty Array, an empty String, an Object without properties, etc.), you should remove that property before saving the data.
+In other words, do not store empty Strings, empty Arrays, etc. unless those properties are required.
+This helps keep storage costs to a minimum, while reducing clutter and maintaining human-readability.

 * Schemas sometimes have different uses or interpretations depending on the context in which they appear.
 For example, when a Sentence appears in the `"sentences"` property of a Lexeme, it is an example sentence.
 When it appears in the `"sentences"` property of a Text, it is a transcribed sentence from that Text.
 When a schema appears within another schema, its `"description"` field will tell you how it should be used in that context.

 ## Tests